faltimiras/PolarBearJDBC/README.md

-# FileJDBC
+# PolarBearJDBC

+The JDBC for the coldest storage.
-Feature limited JDBC to read/write from/into timestamp partitioned files
+Feature limited JDBC to read/write from/into timestamp partitioned files/buckets.